 Dr. Knowling in conjunction with your breast cancer team of physicians will determine the most appropriate timing of your reconstructive surgery.
 Immediate breast reconstruction involves working with your breast surgeon at the time of mastectomy.
 Suitability for this procedure will depend on the nature of the breast cancer and the likely need for subsequent cancer treatment.
 Delayed breast reconstruction is performed after all other cancer treatments have concluded and the patient has

 recovered.
 The decision for the timing of this procedure is made by Dr. Knowling in conjunction with your oncologic surgeon and your cancer therapy teams.

-Have additional questions about the Breast Reconstruction procedure?
+Have additional questions about the Breast Reconstruction in Huntsville, AL procedure?
 Schedule a Consultation with Dr. Knowling for further information.